 The heads will have to wait for a later date!
 At the same time as this was going on, my wife and I were waiting on the birth of our child.
 After Aly entered the world, things slowed down a bit as you might imagine!
 In between feedings and playing with Aly, I was able to sneak out into the garage to tackle smaller projects off an on.
 One of the projects I’d been meaning to tackle was a revamp of the center console since it never really hit “finished” in my mind.

 My console was never fully finished.
 Though the body of it I was pretty happy with, the aluminum plate wasn’t brushed and didn’t look very good.
 I set out to make a new plate which would allow me to have a shifter boot in place, some warning lights, switches for essential functions, and also eventually open up for some storage.

 I planned to cut the plates out of 1/4″ and 1/8″ aluminum.
 Not knowing exactly how I was going to secure my boot, I planned on a sandwich plate on the bottom to hole it into place.
 I drew the plates up in CAD and made templates.
 To start with, I cut these out of wood to make sure my concept was going to work.

 You can see the main plate fitted here with the switches installed.
-The shifter boot I sourced off of Amazon for like $10.
+The shifter boot is a generic one I sourced off of Amazon.
 It’s not the most beautiful, but it’ll work for now.
 Concept proven, I moved onto aluminum.